James Morris III: Later life

 During the "second war with Great Britain", at the age of 61, Morris was commissioned as a First Major of the Second Regiment of Volunteers in the State of Connecticut.

 Toward the end of his life, Morris compiled his memoirs, which were subsequently published as Memoirs of James Morris of South Farms In Litchfield.

-James Morris died on April 20, 1820 and was buried in the graveyard at what is now commonly referred to as the East Morris cemetery.
+Death

+Morris left his home on April 17, 1820, to attend the foreign missionary school at Cornwall.
+Around 10 p.m. that same day, he begun to feel ill.
+Hoping to return home before he died, he left Cornwall two days later on April 19.
+After riding six miles he became weak and realized that he could not go any further.
+He stopped at the home of his friend, Deacon Augustus Thompson in Goshen.
+There, he died at about 8 a.m. on April 20, 1820, at the age of sixty-eight years and three months.
+His interment was held on Friday, April 21, in the East Morris Cemetery, and Rev. Joseph Harvey, of Goshen, delivered a sermon from Hebrews 6:12.

 Legacy

-In June, 1859, South Farms was incorporated as Morris, Connecticut in his honor.
+In June, 1859, South Farms was incorporated as Morris, Connecticut, in his honor.

 The James Morris Museum is located in the center of the town of Morris and contains original artifacts and writings of James Morris.

 The foundation of The Morris Academy remains intact on the grounds of James Morris Elementary School, in Morris.